SkyWorld117/DianoiaML.jl/README.md

 ### Update log
 **Update 0.2.5 - 02.02.2021**
 - Greatly imporve the training speed
-- In the example, it is about 20 seconds slower than Keras.
+- In the example, it is about 20 seconds slower than Keras (epochs=5, batch_size=128).

 **Update 0.2.4 - 01.28.2021**